Learn how GlobalRose has increased sales and engaged more customers with SMS over the last three years.

 They were already targeting potential customers, they just needed a way for people to quickly get connected to them —that’s where keywords came in.

 Alexey was using Google ads “Message Extensions” which allowed them to send SMS directly from ad copy.
-All a potential customer had to do was click the ad and it would automatically text in the keyword “freshflowers” to 555888.
+All a potential customer had to do was click the ad and it would automatically text in the keyword “freshflowers” to their number.
 Immediately after texting the code, customers received an auto-response with a coupon thanking them for joining the list.

 What resulted was spikes of new subscribers in the thousands.
 New leads around their busiest and most competitive time of year.